Small Laundry Room Ideas

 Doing laundry is a fact of life.
-Whether you tackle the chore daily or once a week, having a properly equipped laundry room makes life easier all around.
+Whether you tackle the chore daily or once a week, a laundry room layout that works makes life easier all around.
 Large laundry rooms outfitted with utility sinks, holding areas for dirty and clean laundry, and closet space for stowing brooms and outerwear pack multiple functions into one space, which in turn keeps other areas of your home uncluttered.

 Small laundry rooms pose challenges even when you try to fit in everyday laundry essentials, such as storage for supplies; folding, sorting, and ironing surfaces; and racks and rods for drying delicates and hanging garments pulled from the dryer.

-Here's a look at wash-away-worry ways to make small laundry rooms live larger and work harder.
+Here's a look at wash-away-worry ways to make small laundry room designs live larger and work harder.

-Consider installing a stackable washer and dryer or an all-in-one machine that washes and dries to leave open space for adding vertical shelving, narrow storage towers, wall-mounted ironing boards, flip-down drying racks, and/or drop-down utility tables.
+Small laundry room makeovers don't have to be major, just consider the layout of your appliances.
+A stackable washer and dryer or an all-in-one machine leaves open space for vertical shelving, narrow storage towers, wall-mounted ironing boards, flip-down drying racks, and/or drop-down utility tables.

 Or, opt for a pair of front-loading appliances that provide flattop surfaces, allowing you to set down laundry supplies as well as carryalls and trash containers for corralling stuff pulled from pockets and lint traps.
 Front-loading appliances also free up space that can accommodate a stretch of countertop for folding clothes and as a landing spot for laundry baskets.